Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication over MIMO AWGN Channels with a Secret Codebook

 \subsubsection{{\bf Well-Conditioned MIMO AWGN Channels}}

 In a rich scattering environment, the channel matrix is well-conditioned where the eigenvalues are independent and approximately identical, and hence, equal power allocation is optimal.
-The scaling, in this case, is given in the following corollary.

-\begin{cor} The maximum number of covert nats that can be transmitted reliably over well-conditioned MIMO AWGN channels, when the maximal covert coding rate is diminishing, is $\mathcal{O}(\sqrt{n})$ nats and the scaling is given by:
+The scaling, in this case, is given in the following corollary. \begin{cor} The scaling of the maximum number of covert nats that can be transmitted reliably over well-conditioned MIMO AWGN channels is given by:

 while ensuring that the illegitimate receiver's sum of the detection error probabilities is lower bounded by $(1-\delta_{kl})$. \end{cor}